10 Ways to Fix No Sound in Chrome Problem

 Chrome not playing sounds on Windows 10?
 It could be a minor glitch or misconfigured settings.
-Here’s everything you need to get things back up and running.
+Learn how to get things back up and running.

 Google Chrome is one of the extensively used browsers across the globe.
 Users rely on it, both for work-related purposes or to simply browse the web.
 However, there are times when Chrome stops playing audio altogether.